Chart Color Schemes

 Annandale hosts a very young demographic, ranking in the bottom 10% of areas nationwide

 Annandale's median age of 31 years is significantly younger than Rest of Qld's 41 years and considerably younger than Australia's national average of 38 years.
-The age group of 15-24 makes up a strong 24.5% of Annandale's population, compared to Rest of Qld's percentage, while the 75-84 cohort is less prevalent at 4.3%.
+The age group of 15-24 years shows strong representation at 24.5% compared to Rest of Qld, while the 75-84 cohort is less prevalent at 4.3%.
 This concentration of the 15-24 age group is well above Australia's national average of 12.5%.
-Between 2021 and present day, the 25 to 34 age group has increased from 12.1% to 15.3% of Annandale's population.
-Conversely, the 5 to 14 cohort has decreased from 12.4% to 10.2%, and the 45 to 54 age group has dropped from 12.7% to 11.1%.
-Population forecasts for 2041 indicate substantial demographic changes for Annandale.
-The 25 to 34 age cohort is projected to increase significantly, with an addition of 544 people (a 34% increase) from 1,583 to 2,128.
+Between 2021 and the present, the population aged 25 to 34 years has increased from 12.1% to 15.3%, while the 5 to 14 cohort has declined from 12.4% to 10.2% and the 45 to 54 age group has decreased from 12.7% to 11.1%.
+Population forecasts for Annandale indicate substantial demographic changes by 2041.
+The 25 to 34 age cohort is projected to increase significantly, with an addition of 544 people (34%), from 1,583 to 2,128.
 Conversely, population declines are projected for the 55 to 64 and 5 to 14 cohorts.